 The relay contacts are appropriately integrated to the transformer taps for executing the above actions as per the commands given by the op amp output.

 So if the input AC voltage tends to increase a set threshold value, the transformer deducts some voltage and tries to stop the voltage from reaching dangerous levels and vice versa during low voltage situations.

-Complete Circuit Schematic
+Complete Circuit Diagram

 Transformer Relay Wiring Diagram